 Stages of the French Way

-The French Way (Camino Francés) is the most historic, traditional, and emblematic route of the Camino de Santiago.
-For centuries it has been the main pilgrimage route to Santiago de Compostela, used by millions of pilgrims from all across Europe.
-This route crosses the north of the Iberian Peninsula from east to west, passing through territories of France, Navarra, La Rioja, Castilla y León, and Galicia, and connects towns, cities, landscapes, and monuments that form part of Europe’s cultural and historical heritage.
-The French Way is the most complete route of the Camino de Santiago: it combines history, spirituality, culture, landscape diversity, service infrastructure, and pilgrim tradition like no other Jacobean route.
+The Camino Francés is the most historic, traditional and emblematic route of the Camino de Santiago.
+For centuries it has been the main pilgrimage itinerary to Santiago de Compostela, used by millions of pilgrims from all over Europe.
+This route crosses the north of the Iberian Peninsula from east to west, passing through France, Navarre, La Rioja, Castile and León and Galicia, connecting villages, cities, landscapes and monuments that form part of Europe's cultural and historical heritage.
+The Camino Francés is the most complete route of the Camino de Santiago: it combines history, spirituality, culture, landscape diversity, service infrastructure and pilgrim tradition like no other Jacobean itinerary.

 - Main starting point: Saint-Jean-Pied-de-Port (France)